 In 1958, the school was destroyed by dynamite.

-One of the Clinton 12, Jo Ann Allen Boyce, has written a book for grades 7+, A Promise of Change: One Girl’s Story in the Fight for School Equality (Bloomsbury, 2019).
+One of the Clinton 12, Jo Ann Allen Boyce, has written a book for grades 7+, This Promise of Change: One Girl’s Story in the Fight for School Equality.
 Co-authored with Debbie Levy, the book uses free verse interspersed with quotes from newspapers, white supremacist protest signs, preachers’ sermons, and other primary documents from the time.

 Through the voice of Jo Ann, the reader learns of the strength of the Black community and how much is sacrificed and risked by the Black students to go to the previously all-white high school.